robleroni/Puerro/huerto/05/README.md

 **Component based**

-In a component based system, the central state is injected into each component and is mutated either through direct mutations on the state or actions which mediate the mutations.
-This approach was popularized by https://redux.js.org and is currently widley used.
+In a component-based system, the central state is injected into each component and is mutated either through direct mutations on the state or actions which mediate the mutations.
+This approach was popularized by https://redux.js.org and is currently widely used.

 **MVC**

 MVC is a pattern which focuses very much on separation of concerns.
-A MVC application is divided into *Model*, *View* and *Controller*.
+A MVC application is divided into _Model_, _View_ and _Controller_.
 The Model is defining and storing the data, the view provides a way to display this data and the controller is used for business logic and mutations of the model.
 Since all actions are made through the controller, the interface of what is possible is clearly defined.
 This is especially useful with large scale applications.
 The MVC pattern also makes it easier to unit test an application, since the logic and the view are clearly separated and can be tested independently.

 In our implementation of the MVC pattern we also

 ## Result